yesimhard/Hard-Optimize/README.md

 # Hard Optimize v1.3.6

   A powerful Windows optimization utility made by [@HardXBL](https://x.com/HardXBL).
 Designed to enhance system performance, reduce bloatware, and optimize your PC for gaming and productivity.
-Previously open source, closed now due to people stealing ideas for monetization.

   Download from [Releases](https://github.com/yesimhard/Hard-Optimize/releases)